deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 └── tslint.json
 ```

 At the root of our application, we have a README, a folder for our end-to-end tests, the source folder where our code will live, and a series of configuration files.
-These configuration files relate to TypeScript and its linting.
+These config files relate to TypeScript and its linting.
 We won't be touching any files that live here or in the end-to-end folder.

 In **src**, we'll find all of the files that are important to us and a few more configuration files we'll be ignoring.